oracle/truffleruby/doc/user/installing-llvm.md

 ### MacPorts

 MacPorts should also work but is not actively tested.
-LLVM 4.0 is required.
+Use LLVM 4.0 here as well.

 ```bash
 sudo port install clang-4.0 llvm-4.0